 |Maximum Load Tire Pressure||36 psi @ 1522 lbs|

 All tire pressure information listed is for informational purposes only.
 TirePressure.com does not warrant or make any representations regarding the use of or the results of the use of this information.
 Always refer to your vehicle owner's manual for proper tire inflation pressures.

-Where do I find recommended tire pressure settings for 1998 Jaguar XJR?
+Where do I find recommended tire inflation pressures for 1999 Jaguar XJR?

 You can find your 1999 Jaguar XJR recommended tire pressure in 1999 Jaguar XJR owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
 Recommended tire pressure for 1999 Jaguar XJR will be listed in psi, bar or kPa.

 How to check 1999 Jaguar XJR tire pressure?